-All the gardens in their network are run by and for the communities that use the stations.
+All the gardens in our network are run by and for the communities that use the stations.
 Over 100 groups across London are engaged in the Energy Garden programme and over 300 people are involved on a regular basis with Energy Garden across 34 gardens.
 But the impact is much wider: the average station sees 15,000 passenger visits a day and the benefits have been recognised by Transport for London (TfL) whose reports show that stations with Energy Gardens consistently have the highest Customer Services Scoring across the rail network.

 The benefits of the programme are multi-faceted, and include: